futuristacademy/react-material-ui-firebase/README.md

         in firebase init, choose hosting as what you need. then accept defaults except for the public directory. enter: build.
 Also, make sure you say you want to use existing project (the one you just created in firebase)
      d. npm install firebase
 6. create a file (i use fbconfig.js as a name)
+7. go to your project and create a new datbase
-7. go to project settings in firebase and copy the code in there except for the www.static.. line. ignore that.
+8. go to project settings in firebase and copy the code in there except for the www.static.. line. ignore that.
 Copy that into your fbconfig.